 In a time frame of about a century, three Etteilla decks have appeared, with striking differences between them.
-Etteilla decks do not have a Papess card, but Etteilla III is the first tarot deck with a card called The High Priestess.
+Etteilla decks do not have a Popess card, but Etteilla III is the first tarot deck with a card called The High Priestess.
 That this card represents a kundalini awakening can also be deduced from her predecessor in deck I. Etteilla I has a card “La Prudence” (Caution) on which is depicted a woman who almost stands on a serpent (below).
 At first glance “La Prudence” seems to refer to looking out for danger in the outside world.
 The caduceus (symbol for a kundalini awakening) in her hand, however, gives the card a completely different meaning: make sure (caution) that you lift the (kundalini) serpent (up to the crown), instead of allowing him to bite you (use the kundalini for the satisfaction of the lower chakras) …!

 The La Prudence card of Etteilla III also shows clear kundalini symbolism.
 A woman is holding a mirror with a serpent.
 The mirror stands for self-reflection / self-knowledge (the “Know thyself” on the temple of Delphi).
 The path of the kundalini serpent from the pelvis up to the pineal gland is shown twice on this card.
 The pine cone pattern on the woman’s dress also refers to this.
 An English version of this card is suddenly called The High Priestess.
-A surprising adaptation that had a major effect: The Papess was replaced by The High Priestess in almost all tarot decks that followed.
+A surprising adaptation that had a major effect: The Popess was replaced by The High Priestess in almost all tarot decks that followed.

 The veil of Isis

 The Tarot from Oswald Wirth appears at almost the same time as the Etteilla III Tarot.
-Wirth’s card is still called Papess, but he does introduce a number of new elements that will prove to be permanent.
+Wirth’s card is still called Popess, but he does introduce a number of new elements that will prove to be permanent.
 A moon symbol is added to the tiara, making the meaning of this crown more universal (less Christian).
-Behind the Papess are now two large pillars with a cloth between them.
+Behind the Popess are now two large pillars with a cloth between them.
 The pillars represent duality, just like the two keys.
 We may deduce from the moon symbol that the cloth refers to the ‘veil of Isis’, behind which the Greater Reality is hidden.

 The meaning of the card shifts to the energetic dimensions.
-The Papess no longer represents the perfected human being, but rather the divine energy that brings about this perfection.
+The Popess no longer represents the perfected human being, but rather the divine energy that brings about this perfection.
 She is known by many names.
 The Eastern traditions call her the kundalini-shakti.
 Mystical Judaism speaks about the Shekinah.
 In Ancient Egypt she was a powerful goddess with multiple faces and associated names, including Isis and Hathor.

 Oswald Wirth (1889)